jchultarsky101/pcli/README.md

 $ pcli --tenant="mycompany" --format="cvs" --pretty models --folder="1" --search="part_name"
 ```

-In this case, "tenant", "format", and "pretty" are all generic arguments that may apply accross all sub-commands in a similar way.
-On another hand
+In this case, "tenant", "format", and "pretty" are all generic arguments that may apply accross many sub-commands in a similar way.
-"folder" and "search" are arguments that are specific to the "models" command.
+On another hand "folder" and "search" are arguments that are specific to the "models" command.
 Of course "models" is the sub-command itself.

 ###### How do I know which arguments are generic and which are specific?